-The Department of Pathology offers a four-year training program in Anatomic and Clinical Pathology or three-year training programs in either Anatomic or Clinical Pathology.
+The Department of Pathology offers a four-year training program in Anatomic and Clinical Pathology.

 The program's mission is to provide strong basic training in Laboratory Medicine and Pathology and its subspecialties.
 The program's philosophic mission is to develop a medical knowledge/ skill base and professional attributes that allow our resident/ fellow to independently and competently practice pathology with a life long commitment to continued learning and excellence.
 The program is designed to develop anatomic and clinical pathologists of the highest caliber who are competent and prepared for private or academic practice.